Best Easter egg deals 2025: Save on Cadbury, Lindt and more

 Combine the gold Lindt bunny with a whole medium egg made of Swiss chocolate from those famous master chocolatiers, and you have a recipe for success.
 Add a 30 per cent discount into the mix, and you’re bound to be a very happy bunny, thanks to this deal from Ocado.

-Terry’s chocolate orange may be a Christmastime staple, but it seems such a waste to confine all that deliciousness to just one month.
-You can spread the joy with this chocolatey orange Easter egg, which is basically a giant chocolate orange – what’s not to like?
-But now with added popping candy for an extra dose of excitement this Easter.
-Plus with a Tesco Clubcard, you can knock off almost half the price.
+Terry’s chocolate orange may be a Christmas staple but it seems such a waste to confine all that deliciousness to just one month.
+You can spread the joy with this chocolate-orange Easter egg, which includes popping candy for an extra dose of excitement this Easter.
+With a Tesco Clubcard, you can knock off a third of the price.

-Thorntons personalised large milk chocolate Easter egg: Was £15, now £12.75, Thorntons.com

-Thorntons is currently offering 15 per cent off its entire Easter range, so you can score savings on everything from chocolate boxes to wicker hampers, and personalised eggs such as this one.
-By adding your own personal message to their Easter egg, at no extra cost, this would make an extra special treat.

 Want even more bargains?
 Check out our dedicated deals section